 The Man of the Crowd is a reflection on Edgar Allan Poe’s short story The Man of the Crowd and a Parisian street occurrence that I photographed.
 The main part of the work is a series of 56 photographs, tracking a 21st century flâneur, followed by imagetexts based on linguistic analyses of Poe’s story.

 In 2008 this work was published as an unbound artist book, presented in a box (76 single-sided pages that could be taken out and exhibited).
 It was inkjet printed in an edition of 14 numbered and signed copies.
 5 x 7 inches.
 Rochester, NY 2008.
 See some more images, also of the book as exhibited on paper shelves here.
-The book can be found in the collections of amongst others Bibliothèque Nationale de France and the Nederlands Fotomuseum.
+The book is included in the collections of Bibliothèque nationale de France and Nederlands Fotomuseum.
 Priced at 425 euro, plus shipping.
-Few copies left.
-Order through webshop or through email.
+Contact to see if still available.

 Note that in November 2012 a bound version of this artist book was published.